devsoc-unsw/chaos/backend/README.md

 3. Possibly terminate any running instances of postgres, as the dockerized postgres we will spawn uses the same default port, so the two might interefere with each other.
 4. If you are using WSL/Linux, install the OpenSSL development package with `sudo apt install libssl-dev`.
 5. Run `./setup-dev-env.sh` (you might have to make it executable before with `chmod +x setup-dev-env.sh`), which should drop you into a new shell that has the required tools installed.
 This will install the SQLx CLI (for managing database transactions) and start a Postgres container in Docker.
-6. Seed the database with demo data by running `cargo run` in the `backend/database-seeding` folder.
+6. Seed the database with demo data by running `cargo run -- --email <YOUR_GMAIL>` in the `backend/database-seeding` folder.
 7. Now, you can `cd server` and should be able to `cargo build` successfully.
 8. Once you exit out of the newly created shell (e.g. type `exit`, or kill the terminal), the dockerized postgres instance should automatically be torn down, so it's not unnecessarily running in the background all the time.